 The balance sheet provides a comprehensive view of what you and your business owe.
 Assets, liabilities and your business capital are featured here.

 Bookkeeping is the recording of day-to-day financial transactions of your business.
-Checks to see that records are accurate as well as up to date.
+Check to see that records are accurate as well as up to date.

 It is not dealing with profit but with the assets that belong to you as the company’s owner.

 The gradual loss of value of an asset due to use, wear and tear.
 The value of this decrease is depreciation.

 The costs associated with what is ultimately going to be sold to customers like products, services.

 Apart from these, there are other aspects like equity, expense, general ledger, income Statement, trial balance, journals, liabilities, revenue, etc.

 And the list goes on.
 Thus, having a reputed firm like Doshi Outsourcing handling your task of accounting, bookkeeping will assist you in running the business hassle-free and more effectively.